chrisjsewell/PyGauss/setup_README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 A *molecule* can be created containg data about the inital geometry,
 optimisation process and analysis of the final configuration.
-Molecules
-can be viewed statically or interactively.

 .. code:: python